 Even though the building went through several periods of improvements and minor renovations over the years, the exterior has remained virtually intact for 100 years, and the interior was only altered in minor ways.

-After this $5 million renovation and expansion, the Carnegie Center of the Richard Stockton College of New Jersey serves as a central means by which Stockton fulfills its responsibility of civic engagement.
+After this $5 million renovation and expansion, the Carnegie Center of Stockton University serves as a central means by which Stockton fulfills its responsibility of civic engagement.

 The three-story building features turn-of-the-century architecture, including granite, marble, and terra cotta exterior, terrazzo floors, Scagliola-finished columns, and marble and iron staircases.
 The over 9,000 square foot building is used as an educational and instructional facility, meeting place, conference center, and venue for community outreach.
 The entire facility is wired with the latest technology, including wall-mounted displays, high-speed wireless Internet access, document cameras and VCR’s.
 Adjacent to Carnegie is the Civil Rights Garden, a powerful tribute to the architects of the Civil Rights Movement.
 The Carnegie Center provides support as a venue for accompanying lectures, receptions, and other events that occur at the Garden.